 Direction.
 Read the statements carefully.
-Choose the letter of the best answer among the choices given.
-Write the letter on the answer sheets provided.
+Write the letters of the best answer among the choices given on the answer sheets provided.

 1. During fertilization, each gamete contributes a number of chromosomes to the resulting zygote.
 How many chromosomes does each gamete gives?